Atalanta push for top 4 falters with surprise loss to Lecce - WHIZ News

 Assan Ceesay and Alexis Blin netted in each half for Lecce, which moved 10 points clear of the relegation zone with the win.
 Rasmus Højlund pulled one back for Atalanta three minutes from time.

 Atalanta slipped to sixth after Lazio won 2-0 at Salernitana to leapfrog into fourth.
-Lazio was a point ahead of Atalanta and Roma, which was playing relegation-threatened Hellas Verona later.
+Lazio was a point ahead of Atalanta and Roma, which played relegation-threatened Hellas Verona later Sunday.

 Atalanta had been hoping to move level with third-place AC Milan, ahead of their match next week.